Insider Selling: Mastercard Incorporated (NYSE:MA) Major Shareholder Sells 90,994 Shares of Stock

-Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 90,994 shares of the stock in a transaction dated Monday, November 22nd.
-The stock was sold at an average price of $327.91, for a total transaction of $29,837,842.54.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 90,994 shares of the company’s stock in a transaction on Monday, November 29th.
+The stock was sold at an average price of $322.13, for a total value of $29,311,897.22.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Large shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

 Foundation Mastercard also recently made the following trade(s):

-The business also recently declared a quarterly dividend, which was paid on Tuesday, November 9th.
-Shareholders of record on Friday, October 8th were given a $0.44 dividend.
-The ex-dividend date was Thursday, October 7th.
-This represents a $1.76 annualized dividend and a yield of 0.52%.
-Mastercard’s dividend payout ratio is 21.65%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, February 9th.
+Investors of record on Friday, January 7th will be paid a $0.49 dividend.
+This is a positive change from Mastercard’s previous quarterly dividend of $0.44.
+This represents a $1.96 dividend on an annualized basis and a yield of 0.62%.
+Mastercard’s dividend payout ratio (DPR) is currently 21.65%.

-Several large investors have recently added to or reduced their stakes in the company.
-Summit Asset Management LLC raised its stake in shares of Mastercard by 2.2% in the second quarter.
-Summit Asset Management LLC now owns 1,233 shares of the credit services provider’s stock worth $450,000 after acquiring an additional 27 shares during the last quarter.
-Weaver Consulting Group raised its stake in shares of Mastercard by 4.3% in the second quarter.
-Weaver Consulting Group now owns 679 shares of the credit services provider’s stock worth $248,000 after acquiring an additional 28 shares during the last quarter.
-Pacitti Group Inc. grew its position in shares of Mastercard by 2.7% during the 2nd quarter.
-Pacitti Group Inc. now owns 1,070 shares of the credit services provider’s stock worth $390,000 after buying an additional 28 shares during the period.
-Pantheon Investment Group LLC grew its position in shares of Mastercard by 0.9% during the 2nd quarter.
-Pantheon Investment Group LLC now owns 3,206 shares of the credit services provider’s stock worth $1,171,000 after buying an additional 29 shares during the period.
-Finally, Adviser Investments LLC grew its position in shares of Mastercard by 1.1% during the 3rd quarter.
-Adviser Investments LLC now owns 2,594 shares of the credit services provider’s stock worth $902,000 after buying an additional 29 shares during the period.
-73.78% of the stock is owned by institutional investors.
+Several equities analysts recently issued reports on MA shares.
+UBS Group started coverage on Mastercard in a research report on Thursday, November 18th.
+They issued a “buy” rating and a $448.00 target price on the stock.
+Mizuho upped their price target on shares of Mastercard from $450.00 to $465.00 and gave the company a “buy” rating in a report on Monday, November 15th.
+Daiwa Capital Markets lowered shares of Mastercard from an “outperform” rating to a “neutral” rating and set a $385.00 price target on the stock. in a report on Thursday, August 12th.
+Morgan Stanley lowered their price target on shares of Mastercard from $451.00 to $448.00 and set an “overweight” rating on the stock in a report on Friday, October 29th.
+Finally, Wells Fargo & Company upped their price target on shares of Mastercard from $400.00 to $430.00 and gave the company an “overweight” rating in a report on Thursday, November 11th.
+Two equities research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Mastercard has a consensus rating of “Buy” and a consensus target price of $426.57.

-MA has been the subject of a number of research reports.
-Morgan Stanley reduced their target price on shares of Mastercard from $451.00 to $448.00 and set an “overweight” rating for the company in a report on Friday, October 29th.
-Raymond James reduced their price target on shares of Mastercard from $453.00 to $430.00 and set an “outperform” rating for the company in a research report on Friday, October 29th.
-Robert W. Baird restated a “buy” rating and issued a $482.00 price target on shares of Mastercard in a research report on Sunday, August 1st.
-Compass Point upped their price target on shares of Mastercard from $430.00 to $450.00 and gave the company a “buy” rating in a research report on Friday, July 30th.
-Finally, JPMorgan Chase & Co. upped their price target on shares of Mastercard from $427.00 to $430.00 and gave the company an “overweight” rating in a research report on Tuesday, August 17th.
-Two analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of “Buy” and an average price target of $426.57.
+A number of institutional investors have recently modified their holdings of MA.
+Cranbrook Wealth Management LLC raised its holdings in Mastercard by 217.4% in the 3rd quarter.
+Cranbrook Wealth Management LLC now owns 73 shares of the credit services provider’s stock valued at $25,000 after acquiring an additional 50 shares during the last quarter.
+Rocky Mountain Advisers LLC acquired a new stake in Mastercard in the 2nd quarter valued at about $36,000.
+Moors & Cabot Inc. raised its holdings in Mastercard by 280.0% in the 3rd quarter.
+Moors & Cabot Inc. now owns 37,000 shares of the credit services provider’s stock valued at $38,000 after acquiring an additional 27,263 shares during the last quarter.
+Capital Directions Investment Advisors LLC raised its holdings in Mastercard by 234.4% in the 2nd quarter.
+Capital Directions Investment Advisors LLC now owns 107 shares of the credit services provider’s stock valued at $39,000 after acquiring an additional 75 shares during the last quarter.
+Finally, Avion Wealth raised its holdings in Mastercard by 34.0% in the 3rd quarter.
+Avion Wealth now owns 134 shares of the credit services provider’s stock valued at $47,000 after acquiring an additional 34 shares during the last quarter.
+73.78% of the stock is currently owned by hedge funds and other institutional investors.

 Mastercard, Inc operates as a technology company.
 The firm engages in the payments industry that connects consumers, financial institutions, merchants, governments and business.
 It offers payment solutions for the development and implementation of credit, debit, prepaid, commercial and payment programs.